by Amber Currie RDH

 4 Steps to a Healthy Mouth

 - Visit your dental office regularly.
 Regular oral exams and dental hygiene treatment are necessary in detecting and preventing oral health problems.
+If you need help from a periodontist, see Cutting Edge Periodontist homepage to get in touch with one.

 - Keep your mouth clean.
 Brush twice each day, and clean between your teeth once per day using floss, an interdental brush or a water flosser.